Master of Commerce

 - demonstrate in-depth knowledge and understanding of contemporary thought and developments within your specific research area

 - evaluate the implications of your own research findings for the wider body of relevant academic literature

 - synthesise academic literature and communicate research findings, both orally and in written form, consistent with academics working in your chosen discipline.

-Students must have completed one of the following:
+You will need to have completed one of the following: